“While adding the finishing touches to a painting might appear insignificant,

 Yes, we are TV-in-the-bedroom people.

-But I like the option to hide the TV.
+But I like being able to hide the TV.

 And I appreciate all the lower drawer storage.